 These are some serious conditions when you must consult a general physician or a proctologist for proper diagnosis.
-We understand that colon and rectum problems are embarrassing to talk about.
+We understand that colon and rectum problems make an individual feel discomfort to talk about.
 But talking to a doctor is the right way to keep them away.
 Treatment depends upon the severity of the condition and suitable treatment for a particular patient.
 The problem can be piles, fissure, fistula, fecal incontinence, abscess or prolapse.

 Therefore, prompt medical care can prevent rectum and colon diseases.
 Rectal examination is recommended before going for any kind of treatment.